Salt (Wuthering Heights album)

 Salt is the fifth full-length album by Danish heavy metal band Wuthering Heights.
-It has been received with great reviews from the fans and the press.
 The album takes themes that involve the sea, and other myths and tales from the sailor's culture.

 As usual in Wuthering Height's albums, the mixture between genres like power metal, progressive metal and folk metal can be noticed clearly.
 In this specific album, it can be noticed a heavier but still melodic sound.